hashicorp/web-platform-packages/.changeset/lucky-plums-grow.md

 '@hashicorp/platform-cli': major
 ---

-Upgrade ESLint to v8.8.0, and its related dependencies as needed to support the new major version.
+- Upgrade ESLint to v8.8.0, and its related dependencies as needed to support the new major version.
+- Upgrades prettier to 2.5.1